Thank you for your interest in volunteering with ACerS.

 Materials Science & Technology Student Experience

 The American Ceramic Society, TMS and AIST host the Materials Science & Technology Student Experience at ACerS Annual Meeting with MS&T each year.
 The one-day event takes place on the exhibit floor during MS&T and features two 2-hour sessions which enable the students to rotate among eight demonstration tables while interacting with experts in the materials field.

 Middle and high school students and their teachers are invited to participate to learn how important materials are to our everyday lives and hopefully be inspired to pursue careers in materials science or engineering.

 Volunteers and sponsors are needed to perform hands-on demos in any area dealing with materials (ceramics, glass, polymers, metals, composites).

-If you or your company/organization are interested in participating, contact Belinda Raines at email@example.com.
+If you or your company/organization are interested in participating, contact Amanda Engen at firstname.lastname@example.org.